-Pope speaks out for immigrants in Christmas Eve message
+Pope prays for two-state solution to Israeli-Palestinian conflict

 More than 160,000 people have risked their lives crossing the Mediterranean this year alone, with at least 3,000 having drowned in the process, according to the United Nations.

 Many of those crossing the Mediterranean are fleeing conflict-ridden parts of the Middle East and North Africa.
-But an increase in the number of those attempting to reach the safety of the continent has been met with a rise in anti-immigration rhetoric and support for far-right political parties.
+But an increase in the number of those attempting to reach the safety of Europe has been met with a rise in anti-immigration rhetoric and support for far-right political parties.

 Rather than react to migration and those seeking refuge with hostility, Francis said, people should work to create a "new social imagination ... in which none have to feel that there is no room for them on this earth."